torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 sensors part configured so that it would shutdown my system on any out of spec voltages which probably safed my computer (after a reboot I managed to immediately enter the bios and reload the defaults).
-This probably means that the read/write cycle for the non sensor part is different from the sensor part.
+This probably means that the read/write cycle for the analn sensor part is different from the sensor part.